Inside: Learn facts on donating clutter so that you can make informed decisions on what to do with your unwanted stuff.

 Thrift stores often sell donated clothes for a profit.
-In a best case scenario, most of those profits are used to support their community while also maintaining the organization.
+In a best-case scenario, most of those profits are used to support their community while also running the organization.

 But if your donations don’t sell, or they’re determined to be in too poor condition to put on the sales floor, they’ll likely be sold off in bulk and shipped to a recycling center.
 There, they’ll be repurposed into textiles, rags, cleaning clothes, fabric filler, and all kinds of other stuff.

 And in some cases?
 They end up straight in the landfill.
 Donated items that are dirty, damaged, or broken aren’t helpful.
 And they end up in donation bins more often than you may think.

 While every organization is run a bit differently, I did some digging to understand how the donation process works at my local Goodwill.

 I found out that donations that were in acceptable condition were in the store for one month.
 If they didn’t sell within that month, they were sent to the Goodwill Outlet (which is an experience in and of itself).